 Bethel Afework is a spoken word artist, musician and arts entrepreneur based in Calgary.
 She recently founded The Alcove Centre for the Arts, a non-profit organization whose model is the “YMCA for the arts.”
 This newly founded organization is part of the evolution of RAW Voices, a monthly comedy, spoken word and music event that Bethel has hosted since 2016.
 In addition to her role as a community organizer and arts entrepreneur, Bethel is also a political staffer with the municipal government and a graduate of the University of Calgary with a degree in Energy Sciences and Communications.

-For the month of August, we will be collaborating with local spoken word artist and arts entrepreneur Bethel Afework.
+In August, we collaborated with local spoken word artist and arts entrepreneur Bethel Afework.
 Bethel recently founded the non-profit arts organization The Alcove Centre for the Arts, which is a continuation of a project she started in 2016 called RAW Voices.
 This was a monthly event featuring spoken word, comedy and music that ran over 40 times before the start of the pandemic last year.
 Bethel and The Alcove Centre for the Arts will be doing several pop-up events throughout the city beginning in late summer.
 Their first pop up is happening on 30 July at containR.
-The August popup programming will be developed in partnership with Esker Foundation and inspired by the theme of roots, place, and identity from RELATIONS: Diaspora and Painting.
-Details on these happenings and events will be released throughout August.
+The August popup programming was developed in partnership with Esker Foundation and inspired by the theme of roots, place, and identity from RELATIONS: Diaspora and Painting.

 Sydonne Warren is a contemporary Jamaican- Canadian visual artist who specializes in large-scale expressive paintings and murals.
 Her themes reflect her experiences as a Jamaican-Canadian immigrant woman and mother and share her desire for the African Diaspora to occupy, impact and own space.
 Sydonne is currently receiving her Bachelor of Design at the Alberta University of the Arts, and in 2020 received the “Artist of the Year” award from Diversity Magazine’s African Caribbean Awards for her impact on the city as a person of colour.
 Sydonne’s latest work can be found inside The Core Shopping Centre, The Jamaican Canadian Association, Centre Street and Kensington.